nomeski80/big-bang-game/README.md

 ## Forking the GitHub Repository
 To make a copy of this repository to edit and view yourself without affecting the original repository, you can use fork the GitHub Repository

-Log in to GitHub and locate (The Big Bang Game repository)[https://nomeski80.github.io/big-bang-game/] Locate the "Fork" Button, at the top of the repository page.
+Log in to GitHub and locate [The Big Bang Game repository](https://nomeski80.github.io/big-bang-game/) Look for the "Settings" Button on the menu at the top of the page.
 This should create a copy of the original repository in your own GitHub account.

 ## Making a Local Clone
-Log in to GitHub and locate the (The Big Bang Game repository)[https://nomeski80.github.io/big-bang-game/] Click "Clone or download", found under the repository name.
+Log in to GitHub and locate the[The Big Bang Game repository](https://nomeski80.github.io/big-bang-game/) Look for the "Settings" Button on the menu at the top of the page.
+Click "Clone or download", found under the repository name.
 To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 Open Git Bash